Brunch Date: The Best Cafes in Footscray & Surrounds

 Putting it mildly here, we’re low-key obsessed with West Footscray’s Migrant Coffee.
 In fact, this is everyone’s favourite westside coffee and bagels – and it’s easy to see why.
 The menu consists of New York style bagels with twists of Filipino, Thai and Island flavours, fusing the owners’ love of classic bagels with tastes from home.

-More than just a cosy and friendly space for some of the best bagels in Melbourne, Migrant Coffee is also a QPOC owned and run business that stands for equality and inclusion.
-Founded by two best friends who share a love of culture and joy in daily ritual and connecting with people, their history is at the centre of everything they do, as proud first generation daughters of immigrants.
-Above all, this is a café for people to connect, celebrate and share stories, and it's the beating heart of the local community.
-For this reason alone, it stands strong as one of the best cafes in Footscray.
+More than just a cosy and friendly space, Migrant Coffee is a QPOC-owned and run business that stands for equality and inclusion.
+Founded by two best friends who share a love of culture and joy in daily ritual and connecting with people, their history is at the centre of everything they do, as proud first-generation daughters of immigrants.

 3/576 Barkly Street, West Footscray